top of page

 By Kiara Ford

 Breast cancer is classified as “hormone receptor-positive” after a biopsy to collect cancer cells.
-These cells are then tested to determine whether they contain proteins which can act as receptors for the hormones estrogen and progesterone.
+These cells are then tested to determine whether they contain proteins that can act as receptors for the hormones estrogen and progesterone.
 Cancer cells with receptors will require these same hormones to grow.
 Being hormone receptor-positive means that the cancer cells contain receptors for either estrogen, progesterone, or both.
 Hormone receptor-positive cancer typically grows slower than hormone receptor-negative cancer.

 HER2-low or negative breast cancer is a categorization based on the level of human epidermal growth factor receptor 2 (HER2) proteins in breast cells.
 At the right level, HER2 proteins can help control the rate of breast cell growth and maintenance.
 In cancer patients, however, a high level of HER2 may indicate that the breast cancer is growing and spreading rapidly.
 Specific drugs and therapies which target HER2 proteins, but patients who are HER2-low or negative typically will not respond well to such treatments.